lakshmi-gov/lakshmi-gov.github.io/_pages/about.md

   image: profile_picture.jpg
   image_circular: false
   more_info:
-news: false # includes a list of news items
+news: true            # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false         # includes social icons at the bottom of the page
 ---

 I am an ICoN Postdoctoral Associate at the McGovern Institute for Brain Research at MIT working with [Josh McDermott](https://mcgovern.mit.edu/profile/josh-mcdermott/) and [Ila Fiete](https://mcgovern.mit.edu/profile/ila-fiete/).